Church Services and the Corona Virus?

 Q. Are there any alternatives to attending church?

 A. Yes, certainly.
-We will be streaming our church service over the internet from 10.00 am for those regular attendees.
-If you are a visitor, at this stage, you are welcome to link with us through emailing firstname.lastname@example.org.
-We will then send you the codes to join our live service and answer if you have any other questions.
+We are streaming our church service over the internet via Zoom Conferencing from 10.00 am for those who cannot physically make the service for whatever reason.
+If you are a visitor, you are welcome to either attend in person or to link with us via our Zoom virtual Service.
+How?
+Please email firstname.lastname@example.org or by send a text to 0474 964 497 and we will then send you the codes to join our live service and answer if you have any other questions.
 Remember also that the sermon is recorded each week and available from Monday for download from our Sermons Page.

 Thank you for reading and we look forward to continuing our walk of faith together on the Atherton Tablelands.